 “No, there was no real surprise with these Greek red wines, not in regards to their high quality…This tasting proved again that the Greek viticulture has become highly competitive in terms of quality… The native varieties showed their great potential.
 Agiorgitiko, Xinomavro, Mavrotragano, alone, or blended with other varieties, represented a large part of the winning wines.
 Those who are very familiar with Greek wines know names like Kir Yianni, Biblia Chora, Sigalas, Costas Lazaridis, Alpha Estate or Gerovassiliou.
 It is deeply regrettable that their reputation has not yet reached beyond the smallest of circles that are made up of Greek wine enthusiasts.”

-As for the results, 27 wines from 22 producers were evaluated using a five star rating.
-Nine wines reached a full five star rating; another thirteen wines received four stars, the remaining five wines scored three stars.
+As for the results, 28 wines from 23 producers were evaluated using a five star rating.
+Ten wines reached a full five star rating; another thirteen wines received four stars, the remaining five wines scored three stars.
 Boom!

 Wine buyers from across the country will read the above reports.
 Will this change anything about the poor perception of Greek wines in Germany?
 Hardly, if there are no regular follow up articles.
 The last time Herr Supp wrote extensively about Greek wines was six years ago.
 It was the first Greek wine tasting that I ever organized.